prominence-eosc/docs/quick-start.md

 ```
 $ prominence register
 ```
 The text `Client registration successful` should appear.
+This step only needs to be done once.

 Now obtain a token in order to be able to authenticate with PROMINENCE:
 ```